cgbarlow/Architects_of_the_digital_realm/README.md

 # Architects of the digital realm
 Here's the open source version of my ChatGPT game Architects of the Digital Realm.

-The game is when happens when Dungeons and Dragonas, Monkey Island, and Office Space have a baby.
+The game is when happens when Dungeons and Dragons, Monkey Island, and Office Space have a baby.

 This Custom GPT is based on the great work of @levelsio (see: https://github.com/levelsio) and their work on The Secret of Monkey Island: Amsterdam.